What Is a Serverless Instance?

 Context

 The stability and reliability of databases are crucial in modern enterprise-level IT systems.
-If a database is not stable, the entire system's operation will be affected.
-To ensure stable database operations during peak hours, users typically configure various parameters and redundant resources (such as compute resources, memory, and storage).
+If a database is not stable, the entire system cannot run properly.
+To solve such an issue, users typically configure various parameters and redundant resources (such as compute, memory, and storage).

 However, during off-peak hours, those redundant resources are often left idle, resulting in wasted costs.
-Even with those configurations, there is still a risk of temporary resource shortages when facing unexpected surges in workloads, which can compromise the overall system.
+Even with those configurations, there is still a risk of temporary resource shortages in the face of unexpected surges in workloads, which can compromise the overall system.

 In addition to typical enterprise scenarios, there are also many low-frequency, small-scale database usage scenarios in the cloud, such as development and testing environments, mini-program development, and school laboratory teaching environments.
 In these scenarios, users often have minimal specification requirements but demand workload continuity.
-Constantly creating and deleting pay-per-use instances is not a feasible solution.
-Buying low-spec yearly/monthly instances wastes a lot of money during periods when there are no workloads to process.
+Constantly creating or deleting pay-per-use instances is not feasible, and buying low-spec yearly/monthly instances results in a significant waste of money when there are no workloads to process.

-To solve those problems, GaussDB(for MySQL) has introduced serverless instances.
-These instances can dynamically adjust database resources based on workloads and are available on a pay-per-use basis, to help you reduce costs and improve efficiency.
-Additionally, serverless makes it easier for small- and medium-sized enterprises to use cloud databases.
+To address those concerns, GaussDB(for MySQL) has introduced serverless instances.
+These instances can dynamically adjust resources based on workloads and are billed on a pay-per-use basis, which reduces costs and improves efficiency.
+Additionally, serverless instances make it easier for small- and medium-sized enterprises to use cloud databases.

-The following figure shows the resource usage and specification changes of regular and serverless instances during periods of significant workload fluctuations.
+The following figure shows the resource usage and specification changes of regular and serverless instances during significant workload fluctuations.

-• Serverless instances: The specifications are adjusted based on workload demands, resulting in minimal resource waste.
+- Serverless instances: The specifications are adjusted based on workload demands to achieve minimal resource wastes.
 Even during peak hours, workload demands can still be met, ensuring workload continuity and improving system stability.

-• The billing unit is TCU.
+- The billing unit is TCU.
 1 TCU is approximately equal to 1 vCPU and 2 GB of memory.
-When the primary node or read replicas are scaled, the TCU of the node increases or decreases accordingly.
+When the primary node or a read replica is scaled, its TCU increases or decreases accordingly.

-• When creating a serverless instance, you can specify a TCU range.
-You do not need to configure specific specifications.
+- When creating a serverless instance, you can specify a TCU range, instead of configuring specific specifications.
 Then the instance can be scaled based on the CPU usage and memory usage.

 Vertical scaling: The node performance (CPU and memory specifications) changes.